shishka0/ROM-burner/README.md

 # ROM-Burner
-Burn Rdata inside an EEPROM or NOR Flash through a standard serial interface with any microcontroller
+Burn data inside an EEPROM or NOR Flash through a standard serial interface with any microcontroller